omvori/omvori/README.md

-# Hi there, I'm Andrea Cersosimo
+# I'm Andrea

-###  Data Analyst and AI Model Developer | AI Student | Tech Enthusiast
+###  Data Analyst and AI Model Developer junior | AI Student | Tech Enthusiast

 ---

 ## Who Am I

-I am an entry programmer with a strong passion for technology and software development.
+I am a junior programmer with a strong passion for technology and software development.
 Im curerntly studying for a **Higher Technical Diploma in Artificial Intelligence & Data Science**
 I repute myself as a very curios person, that hates "not knowing enough" of what he's talking about.
 So i always try to keep myself informed on everthing that i do

 ---